Collaborative Practice is a unique, team approach to handling a divorce or other family law matter. It is founded on three core principles:

 For more information, read the Frequently Asked Questions.

-Attorney Lippow is a trained collaborative attorney and a member of the Collaborative Family Law Council of Wisconsin.
+Attorney Lippow has been trained as a collaborative divorce attorney by the Collaborative Family Law Council of Wisconsin.